skip to content

 These lectures provide an overview of European medicine before 1800.
 We will examine ways in which medical encounters and healing took place in a variety of sites.
 We will also examine how Greek and Arab medicine, anatomy and natural philosophy were foundational to learned medical theory and practices, and how these ancient and medieval views came under attack.
 The lectures address the political, social and spatial structuring of medical provision to address the political structures underlying healthcare in the period.
 We will study how different practitioners were trained and how they interacted both with each other and their patients.

-Visual Studies of Science
+Visual Culture of Science and Medicine

-Sachiko Kusukawa, Dániel Margócsy, Pamela Mackenzie (4 lectures, Michaelmas Term)
+Sachiko Kusukawa (4 lectures, Michaelmas Term)

 Instruments and Material Culture